27 Questions to Validate Your Business Problem for Entrepreneurs

 The Problem with Problems

-One of the biggest challenges is to correctly and clearly identify a problem and validate it is the correct problem to solve.
-Problems can be deceiving because sometimes we unknowingly identify problems that our ideas solve.
-Here is one example of a problem with problems.
+One of the biggest challenges is to correctly and clearly identify a problem and validate it is the correct one to solve.

 The “Lack of” Problem

-The other problem is that when you focus on a “lack of” problem, you can basically design any solution you want and simply update the lack-of-problem to perfectly match your idea.
+The other challenge is that when you focus on a “lack of” problem, you can basically design any solution you want and simply update the lack-of-problem to perfectly match your idea.

 How to Upgrade a “Lack of” Problem